sungsoo-ahn/2025/_posts/2025-04-28-permutation-symmetric-nns.md

 An important effect of this simplification is **reduced compute**.
 It now requires $O(N)$ compute for $N$ inputs instead of $O(N^2)$ for order-2.

 In math terms, the number of free parameters is the dimensionality of the null space of the symmetry equations.
-The free parameters can be numerically solved from the basis of this null space which is one of the many innovations in [1].
+The free parameters can be numerically solved from the basis of this null space.
 But note that as the basis is often not unique, numerical solutions can vary by a linear combination and therefore may not be compute-optimal, so further simplification is still needed.

 Although we didn't unroll order-3 and higher terms because they are difficult to visualize, they can still be analyzed with the same approach.
 Just imagine a cube or a hypercube of parameters, apply the symmetry transformations simultaneously along all dimensions and solve for the parameter sharing pattern.